 Answer: It means, CONFLICT, states conflict situation while executing the method, for example, adding a duplicate entry.

 Answer: It means, INTERNAL SERVER ERROR, states that the server has thrown some exception while executing the method.

 What Is Jax-rs?

-Ans.
-REST stands for Representational State Transfer.
+Answer: REST stands for Representational State Transfer.
 REST is an architectural style of developing web services that take advantage of the ubiquity of HTTP protocol and leverages the HTTP method to define actions.
-It revolves around resource where every component is a resource which can be accessed by a common interface using HTTP standard methods.
+It revolves around a resource where every component is a resource that can be accessed by a common interface using HTTP standard methods.

 What Is The Most Popular Way To Represent A Resource In REST?

 Answer: REST uses different representations to define a resource like text, JSON, and XML.

 JSON is the most popular representation of resources.

 Answer: REST architecture treats every content as a resource.
 These resources can be either text files, HTML pages, images, videos, or dynamic business data.